41y08h/fquery/README.md

       // Pass the original data as context to the next functions return previousTodos;
     }, onError: (err, text, previousTodos) {
-      // On failure, revert back to original data queryClient.setQueryData<List<Todo>>(
+      // On failure, revert to original data queryClient.setQueryData<List<Todo>>(
         ['todos'],
         (_) => previousTodos as List<Todo>,
       );
     }, onSettled: (data, error, variables, ctx) {
-      // Refetch the query anyways (either error or success)
+      // Refetch the query anyway (either error or success)
       // Or we can manually add the returned todo (result) in the onSuccess callback client.invalidateQueries(['todos']);
       todoInputController.clear();